Did NBCUniversal Violate CNBC.com Accountholders' Privacy? Attorneys Investigate Suspected Data Sharing

 NBCUniversal’s terms of service require consumers to resolve any disputes concerning their use of or interaction with CNBC.com through arbitration, meaning that subscribers have waived their right to file a class action lawsuit and must resolve the matter before a neutral arbitrator instead of in court before a judge or jury.
 For this reason, the attorneys have decided to handle the matter through mass arbitration, an explanation of which can be found on our blog:

 …[M]ass arbitration occurs when hundreds or thousands of consumers file individual arbitration claims against the same company over the same issue at the same time.
-The aim of a mass arbitration proceeding is to grant relief on a large scale (similar to a class action lawsuit) for those who sign up by getting the company to agree to a quick settlement instead of arbitrating every claim and paying the costly upfront fees.”
+The aim of a mass arbitration proceeding is to grant relief on a large scale (similar to a class action lawsuit) for those who sign up.”

 How Much Could I Get if I Sign Up?